libtelex/telex/README.md

 * Write more tests, especially for `Telex`.
 * Handle multiple adjacent numbers.
 * Add logging to the find methods in Telex to make it easier to identify the causes of mismatches.

+## Background

+Having written something horribly inflexible to deal with European telephone numbers, I wanted to see if I could write something relatively simple - and a little more elegant - that would detect *any* telephone number with a degree of precision.  *Telex* is certainly more elegant, and probably more useful, than my previous solution, but it's still far from being perfect - it's still too naive, I think.
+It's an interesting challenge and we'd appreciate your input - thank you.